home

 Editor: Phil Miller

 In today's fast-evolving technological landscape, artificial intelligence (AI) has significantly transformed how developers approach their tasks and projects.
 It's imperative for both managers and developers to stay updated with the "new toolkit" that integrates AI to enhance efficiency and productivity.
-Korbit AI Mentor is part of a broader suite that powers today's cutting-edge development processes.
+Korbit AI is part of a broader suite that powers today's cutting-edge development processes.
 Below, we'll explore a typical set of tools used by a startup creating a new AI-driven product.

 Macbook Pro: